 That’s apple cider vinegar – in reference to the DIY rinse favoured by naturalistas, used to cleanse the scalp and hair of product build-up.
 Just mix one part apple cider vinegar with two parts filtered water, et voilà!
 An instant and effective clarifying rinse.

 This sounds a lot scarier than it really is, but don’t worry, it’s nothing sinister!
 The big chop refers to when you cut all your chemically-processed hair off, leaving only your natural hair behind.

 A method that involves only using conditioner to wash your hair, hence the term co-wash.
 The idea is that it helps to protect black tresses with its moisturising properties, reducing breakage and making styling a breeze, too.

 Before you get confused, let us clarify: no, this isn’t the household kind!
 In fact, it’s a hair-cutting technique that allows you to get rid of damaged ends.
 But what’s the difference between a trim and a dust?
 Dusting normally involves cutting much less hair (about a quarter of an inch) from the bottom of the strands and/or twisting the hair and carefully chopping off any split ends that stick out.

 F is for…

-Knots and tangles are the bane of afro hair; the worst of them all being fairy knots (A.K.A pixie knots).
-These bad boys look like tiny balls in the middle and at the ends of your hair, only they’re actually single-strand knots.
+The coily pattern of natural hair makes it easy for knots to form – in particular, fairy knots (AKA pixie knots).
+These knots look like little balls in the middle and at the ends of your hair and are actually tiny single-strand knots.
 But why are they so bad?
 Because they can catch and snag other hairs, causing more tangles that might, indirectly, damage your tresses.
 The best way to get rid of fairy knots is to trim them off.
 And remember to keep your mane well-moisturised, so it’s less likely to tangle in the first place.